 If you provide us with your credit card information, the information is encrypted using secure socket layer technology (SSL) and stored with a AES-256 encryption.
 Although no method of transmission over the Internet or electronic storage is 100% secure, we follow all PCI-DSS requirements and implement additional generally accepted industry standards.

-All refunds will be provided as a credit to the credit card used at the time of purchase within five (5) business days upon receipt of the returned merchandise.
+All refunds will be provided as a credit to the payment type used at the time of purchase within five (5) business days upon receipt of the returned merchandise.
 Please call customer service at 888-926-0225 if the merchandise cannot be returned.
+Please note that we can not return opened items.

 We do not do any testing for mycotoxins.
 The coffee roasting industry does not